philtgun/philtgun.github.io/_posts/2016-12-16-software-checklist.md

 title: Software Checklist
 tags: [general, software]
 comments: true
-bigimg: /img/posts/software-checklist.jpg
+bigimg:
+  - "/img/posts/software-checklist.jpg": "Photo by Liz West"
 ---

-Since I am working with different OS's and reinstalling them on different devices due to a multitude of reasons (e.g. Windows requires reinstalling every 2~3 years to be stable), I decided to compile a list of software and tools that are essential for me for comfortable usage and/or working.
+Since I am working with different OS's and reinstalling them on different devices due to a multitude of reasons (e.g. Windows requires reinstalling every 2-3 years to be stable), I decided to compile a list of software and tools that are essential for me for comfortable usage and/or working.
 I don't think everybody needs all of them, but if you haven't heard of some, I recommend to take a look and give it a try.
 Who knows, maybe it will lead to "How could I live without it before!" moment.
 Cross-platformness is one of the important characteristics, so if not mentioned otherwise, it at least works on Windows, Mac, Ubuntu/Debian, and Android.

 ## Essentials